aws-samples/aws-step-functions-ebs-snapshot-mgmt/README.md

 To remove all resources created by this example, do the following:

-1. Delete **Amazon CloudWatch Events** rules created in the primary and DR regions.
-2. Delete the **AWS CloudFormation** stacks in the primary and DR regions.
+1. Delete the **AWS CloudFormation** stacks in the primary and DR regions.

 ## How to customize and run the architecture in your account